legrosbuffle/xpdf/README.md

-# xpdf
-Mirror of xpdf
+This is a mirror of xpdf.